zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Marie says, “Your suspicions are completely unfound ed.”
 “Suspicions” (suspicions) is a belief that something is true or might be true, even though you don’t have very much evidence or proof of that.
 Mar ie is saying that Pierre’s suspicions, his beliefs about her, are “completely unfounded” (unfounded).
 Something that is “unfounded” has no evidence or su pport or facts to show that it is true.
 Marie says, “I’ve never been jealous of an y attention you’ve received.
 You’re totally off base.”
 “To be jealous” (jealous)  is to have a strong feeling of wanting something that another person has or to be like what another person is.

-Marie says she is not jealous of the attention or t he publicity that Pierre has received.
+Marie says she is not jealous of the attention or the publicity that Pierre has received.
 She says he is totally “off base” (base).
 “To be off base” means to be completely wrong, without any logic or reason.
 Pier re says, “Maybe you’re right.
 I’m sorry.
 I just can’t believe what’s happened.”
 T hen Marie says, “I’d be upset too,” meaning “If this happened to me, I would also  be mad.”
 She continues, “But let’s not do any more finger-pointing.”
 The term “f inger-pointing” means the same as blaming.
 “To blame” someone is to say that someo ne else is responsible for a bad situation or something bad that happened.

 Marie says, “We need more information before we acc use or exonerate anyone.
 Let’s try to stay calm.”
 “To exonerate” (exonerate)  means to prove that someone didn’t do anything wrong, to prove that someone is innocent.
 “To accuse,” then, is to say someone did something wrong.
 “To exonerat e” is to prove that the person did not do anything wrong.
 Pierre agrees tha t they need to get more information.
 Then, however, he looks over at Marie’ s workspace, the place where she’s working.
 He says, “It looks like it’s been ta mpered with.”
 “To tamper (tamper) with” something is to interfere with somet hing, to do something that would cause damage to a process or an object.